Film Festival Circuit Frequently Asked Questions (FAQ)

 Mikel Fair has created a few videos to answer a few very common questions about the FilmFreeway platform.

-How To Add Social Media Links To Your FilmFreeway Submission Form
+How Do I Add Social Media Links To FilmFreeway?

-How To Add A Poster, Headshot or Marketing Image To Your FilmFreeway Submission Form
+How Do I Add A Poster, Headshot or Marketing Image To FilmFreeway?

 My name is Mikel Fair and I have written this 30 page ebook to help filmmakers strengthen their submission when submitting to Film Festivals.
 This guide is based on my experience, starting in 2008 as a Film Festival Director that has watched, rated and reviewed more than 5000+ submissions of all genres from over 100 countries.
 There are several mistakes that filmmakers are making on a daily basis that I can help you avoid.
 I explain in detail, about how the packaging and editing of your submission can have a direct effect on how many festivals that your film is accepted to.
 Priced under $10 US, I have made this book affordable for everyone and will email you any new versions that we release until January 2021.
 Please read the first chapter for free!